DTU Health Tech

 The server returns as default the likelihood of a peptide being a natural ligand of the selected MHC(s).
 If selected, the predicted binding affinity is also reported.

 New in this version: NetMHCpan-4.2 is trained on an extended set of BA and EL data including both single-allelic (SA) and multi-allelic (MA) datapoints.
 The method is based on an updated version of the NNAlign_MA algorithm, which incorporates new features related to amino acid deletions.
 Futher, the method is fine-tuned on ~43,000 pathogen-derived epitopes from the IEDB and ~5,200 neoepitopes from CEDAR.
-These fine-tuned methods can be selected instead of the default antigen presentation method in order to predict immunogenicity.
+An option to include predictions for pathogen epitopes and/or neoepitopes in the output is available.

 View the version history of this server.
 All previous versions are available online, for comparison and reference.